AtomLens

 Chemistry engine

 AtomLens is powered by CDKSwiftNativePort, a Swift-native chemistry toolkit derived from the original Chemistry Development Kit (CDK).
-It drives molecule and reaction parsing, depiction, identifiers, and property calculations locally on macOS.
+It drives molecule and reaction parsing, depiction, identifiers, and property calculations locally on Mac and iPad.

 Get help